JulianT2013/v4-documentation/_v4 documentation/developer-template-configuration-and-image.md

 #### Configuration Mark-Up [#configuration-mark-up](#configuration-mark-up){#configuration-mark-up}

 The actual PHP configuration structure is straightforward, but we recommend you base your template off one of the existing configuration files.
-What's important is to change the files class name to match your PDF template – hyphens should be replaced with underscores.
-Going back to our `my-super-custom-template.php` example, the class name would be `my_super_custom_template`.
+What's important is to change the file's class name to match your PDF template.
+There are a few rules to keep in mind when setting a class name using the template's file name:

+1. The file extension is omitted (.php)
+1. Any hyphens (-) should be replaced with underscores (_)
+1. The class name should be in sentence case (the first character of each word separated by a hyphen (-) or underscore (_) should be upper case)

+Going back to our `my-super-custom-template.php` example, the class name would be `My_Super_Custom_Template`.
 Below is a sample for our `my-super-custom-template.php` configuration file:

 ```{.language-php}
 <?php